DISCOVER THE COURAGE TO BE YOU!

 I am not an interior designer nor do I know the first thing about technical design rules, but I do love visiting homes that reflect the owner.
 I spend most of my time at home with my four kids so it is important to me that our rooms are reflective of my family.
 With four young kids running through the house with swords and light sabers I have no desire to decorate with expensive items that I’d be constantly fretting over if they were in the path of destruction.
 I want my home to be comfortable, beautiful and a haven for my family.
 My personal style is a bit more eclectic vintage than most, but decorating in the style you love does not have to mean making a big financial investment.
 So here are 5 of my favorite tips for creating a home that you can love without a price tag you hate.

-1. Learn to see the ‘diamond in the rough’ at flea markets, estate sales, & garage sales.
+1. Learn to see the ‘diamond in the rough’

+Flea markets, estate sales, & garage sales can be a gold mine–as long as you are willing to see the potential, not just what is right in front of you.
 While rummaging through a very dirty barn I came across an old metal cabinet.
 Knowing I needed something to store my craft supplies in I asked the owner what he would take for it.
 He viewed it as broken & dirty….I viewed it as beautiful potential.
 He sold it to me for $5.00.
 After some work I ended up with a practical and beautiful piece of furniture that fits my style.
 The more you learn your personal style, the more you will be able to see potential in items others toss aside.
 Blogs and websites are great resources for finding inspiration on how others do this.

 2. Paint is your best friend.